 Note: Service Cart can be used to support Multi-Sourcing Service Integration (MSI) and Service Integration and Management (SIAM).
+For more information, see The Relationship between CSM and Multi-Sourcing Service Integration and Service Integration and Management.

 Service Cart Good to Know